BoChenUIUC/personal_page/content/authors/admin/_index.md

 ---

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU).
 My advisor was Prof. Xinbing Wang.
 My research interests span across networking & systems, image/video processing, and machine learning.
 In particular, my goal is to build image/video processing systems with machine learning that are low-latency, high-precision and fault-tolerant.

+I am now actively looking for tenure-track faculty positions.
+Feel free to ping me if you have any openings.
 {style="text-align: justify;"}